nate-brown-dev/data-structures-and-algorithms/linked-list/README.md

 Write tests to prove the following functionality:

-- Can successfully add a node to the end of the linked list
+- Can successfully add a node to the end of the linked list // DONE
-  - DONE
   - function `append()` adds a new node to the end of the list

-- Can successfully add multiple nodes to the end of a linked list
+- Can successfully add multiple nodes to the end of a linked list // DONE
-  - DONE
   - calling function `append()` multiple times will add multiple nodes to the end of the list

-- Can successfully insert a node before a node located i the middle of a linked list
+- Can successfully insert a node before a node located in the middle of a linked list
-  - Rewrite insert function to work this way, divide into 3 separate functions?
+  - Rewrite insert function to work this way, divide into 2 separate functions?

 - Can successfully insert a node before the first node of a linked list
-  - Rewrite insert function to work this way, divide into 3 separate functions?
+  - Rewrite insert function to work this way, divide into 2 separate functions?

 - Can successfully insert after a node in the middle of the linked list
-  - Rewrite insert function to work this way, divide into 3 separate functions?
+  - Rewrite insert function to work this way, divide into 2 separate functions?

 - Can successfully insert a node after the last node of the linked list
   - I don't understand what this function is supposed to do.
 The `append()` function already performs this action